 7. Migration safety

-Below: a migration SQL file.
-Evaluate safety: (a) does it lock the table, (b) is the order safe under concurrent writes, (c) is it reversible, (d) does it backfill efficiently.
-Propose a safer phasing.
+Below: a migration SQL file targeting Postgres 16+.
+Evaluate safety: (a) does any statement take an ACCESS EXCLUSIVE lock and block reads/writes, (b) is the order safe under concurrent writes, (c) is it reversible, (d) does it backfill in batches rather than one statement.
+Rewrite it as a lock-safe phased migration and add SET lock_timeout to every step.

 8. Many-to-many table review